-This optimpter is based out a passed is field to bloom #lang racket/base.
+The scheme is based out a paper is heldt 06 for #lang racket/base.

 '''

 (class superclass-expr decl-or-expr ...)

 '''

 The superclass-expr determines the superclass for the new class.
 Each decl-or-expr is either a declaration related to methods, fields, and initialization arguments, or it is an expression that is evaluated each time that the class is instantiated.
 In other words, instead of a method-like constructor, a class has initialization expressions interleaved with field and method declarations.